Spectral form factor and energy correlations in banded random matrices: Long-range spectral statistics of BRM

 In Fig.~\ref{fig_power-spec}(b), we show $\alpha$, from $P_k\propto k^{-\alpha}$, as a function of $k$ for various system sizes to demonstrate that as $N\rightarrow \infty$, the numerical results approach Eq.~\eqref{eq:pwr_BRM}.
 The dashed lines refer to results for $k > k_c$, and they approach $\alpha=2$ ($\alpha=1$) in the nonergodic (ergodic) phase.
 The solid lines are obtained for $k > k_c$ and show that $\alpha $ approaches the critical point $3/2$ as $N$ increases for all values of $\gamma$, except for the GOE and Poisson ensemble.

 The presence of weak long-range energy correlation in the nonergodic phase, confirmed with the analysis of the level number variance in Fig.~\ref{fig_num_var}(a) and with the power spectrum in Figs.~\ref{fig_power-spec}(a)-(b), implies that two bulk eigenstates far apart in energy can weakly hybridize with each other, which contrasts with the exponentially localized eigenstates found in the case of Anderson localization.
-As mentioned before, these weak long-range correlations also explain why the SFF exhibits the correlation hole in the nonergodic phase of the BRM model.
+Such weak long-range energy correlations manifest as non-trivial temporal features in the SFF, as we discussed in Sec.~\ref{Sec:SFF_BRM}.